Our CPT therapy is used specifically for individuals who are serving or have served in the armed forces or emergency services.

 - Lifeboat Service

-What is CPT Therapy?
+What is Cognitive Processing Therapy?

 CPT also takes into account that it is likely that these groups of workers are likely to have experienced repeated exposure to traumatic type situations and are more likely than other groups to experience them again.

 The main areas which we focus on are past, present and possible future experience of trauma.
 We help you work with your mind and somatic experience.
-Our cognitive processing therapy uses aspect of cognitive behavioural therapy for the mind and stabilization for the body.
-We also use aspects of eye-movement desensitization and reprocessing therapy (EDMR) should they needed to help you process trauma or resource yourself for possible future trauma exposure.
+Our cognitive processing therapy uses aspect of cognitive behavioural therapy for the mind and stabilisation for the body.
+We also use aspects of eye-movement desensitisation and reprocessing therapy (EDMR) should they needed to help you process trauma or resource yourself for possible future trauma exposure.